Universality of Approximate Message Passing algorithms and tensor networks: Main results

+In contrast, we do not expect AMP universality to hold for random graph models with sparsity $\bar{p}_n \asymp 1/n$, where the belief propagation recursions on such graphs may not admit asymptotic Gaussian approximations.}

 It was shown in \cite{deshpande2017asymptotic} that the mutual information between $G$ and $\f$ has an asymptotic limit depending only on the limit signal-to-noise ratio $\lambda$, which is non-trivial when $\lambda>1$.
-This was proven by interpolating between the model (\ref{eq:SBM}) and a ``$\ZZ_2$-synchronization'' model where instead $\W \sim \GOE(n)$, and combining this with an analysis of an AMP algorithm for the matrix $\W \sim \GOE(n)$ having Lipschitz non-linearities and side information vector $\f$.
+This was proven by interpolating between the model (\ref{eq:SBM}) and a ``$\ZZ_2$-synchronization'' model where $\W \sim \GOE(n)$, and applying an AMP analysis in the latter model.
 Our result of Theorem \ref{thm:Wigner} implies that, under the additional condition (\ref{eq:sparsity}), this AMP analysis may instead be directly applied to the model (\ref{eq:SBM}), bypassing interpolation to the GOE. \end{example}

 \begin{example} Let $\Y \in \R^{m \times n}$ be a signal-plus-noise data matrix modeled as

 where $\X=\E[\Y]=\sum_{j=1}^k \f_j\g_j^\top \in \R^{m \times n}$ is a low-rank signal matrix, and $\Eb=\Y-\X$ is a mean-zero matrix of residual noise.
 We assume that $\Eb$ has independent entries, although in many applications involving count observations or missing data, these entries may have a heteroskedastic variance profile $\Vb$ where